Contact Centre Future Trends: 2023 and Beyond

 Author: Simon Black | Date: 18/02/2022

-Like many industries operating in the unpredictable business environment, we see today, customer service is having to adapt.
-According to a Microsoft report, the expectations customers have for contact centres have been steadily increasing.1 To make matters worse, at the beginning of the COVID-19 outbreak, calls to contact centres classified as “difficult” doubled.2
+No matter what industries businesses operate in, customer service is having to innovate and adapt.
+Contact centres have always faced high expectations from customers, but according to a Microsoft report, they have been steadily increasing.1 And to make matters worse, at the beginning of the COVID-19 outbreak, calls to contact centres that were classified as ‘difficult’ doubled.2

-These factors, alongside digital transformation, and the various contact and call centre problems the industry has to contend with, have resulted in the emergence of a variety of new trends that are having a significant impact on how contact centres operate.
-Call centre quality assurances help to understand how these trends are set to impact contact centre management and best practices with how to improve customer service and maintaining business continuity.
+These factors alongside digital transformation and other call centre problems the industry has to contend with, have resulted in new trends emerging.
+And they’re having a significant impact on how contact centres operate.
+Call centre quality assurance helps leaders understand how these trends are set to impact contact centre management, identify best practices around how to improve customer service and understand how to maintain business continuity.

-Let’s delve straight into the first trend on our list.
+Let’s dive straight into the first trend on our list.

 Suggested reading: Learn more about the best practices for contact centre success in our recent blog post — 5 Best Strategies for Successful Contact Centre Management – Remotely or Otherwise